 - 1½ cups granulated sugar

-- 8 oz cream cheese (preferably Philadelphia brand)
+- 8 oz low-fat cream cheese preferably Philadelphia brand

 - ½ stick butter